donnemartin/interactive-coding-challenges/CONTRIBUTING.md

 ### Adding New Solutions to Existing Challenges

 Challenges have multiple solutions.
 If adding new solutions to existing challenges:
-* Add your algorithm discusion and code solution to the existing notebook
+* Add your algorithm discussion and code solution to the existing notebook
 * Update the unit test to include your solution
 * Verify your code passes the unit tests